 Breakdown of respondents: Number of children: 1 child (39%), 2 children (34%), 3 children (16%), 4 children (10%), 5+ children (1%) .
 Ages of children: 0 - 3 years (26%), 4 - 6 years (33%), 7 - 9 years (34%), 10 - 12 years (28%), 13 - 15 (24%) and 16 - 18 years (16%).

 Voxly Digital is Europe’s leading voice agency.
-Our mission is to build the world’s best voice experiences by building apps for Amazon Alexa and Google Assistant.
-We work with major global brands including Unilever, COTY, Diageo, BMW, BBC Match of the Day Magazine, Joe Wicks, Public Health England, Sony, and many others.
+Our mission is to build the world’s best voice experiences for Amazon Alexa and Google Assistant.
+We offer Voice Design, get your content Voice-Ready, and are experts in Voice Analytics.
+Our clients include dozens of global brands like Unilever, COTY, Diageo, BMW, BBC Match of the Day Magazine, Joe Wicks, Public Health England, Sony, and many others.